bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 #### IO-Devices
-In a system build out of processes and channels input devices like a mouse or a keyboard become endpoints (processes) that feed data into a particular channels.
+In a system build out of processes and channels input devices like a mouse or a keyboard become endpoints (processes) that feed data into a particular channel.
 Sockets become types of channels and so forth.
-From the point of view of a program given through processes there are just channels and streams to effect the _outside world_.
+From the point of view of a program composed out of processes there are just channels and streams to affect the _outside world_.

 ## Modules _(Artefacts)_